lewi0332/flatiron_mod_3_citibike/README.md

 Next we connect daily weather information.
 The hypothesis is that this may aide in predicting a destination as fair weather might increase trips to parks and beaches.
 Data was collected from [https://www.weather.gov/okx/centralparkhistorical]

 - Insert Neighborhood Name
-Connect Neighborhood name data to our 'End Station Latitude/Longitude' to use as labels for predictions.
+Connect Neighborhood name data from the mapbox api to our 'End Station Latitude/Longitude' to use as labels for predictions.
 In the most widely used context there are 51 neighborhoods in New York City.

 - Convert usertype to categories
 Our CitiBike data includes a label for each trip to determine if it was made by a rider who is an annual subscriber or someone who has purchased a temporary pass.
 We assume that there may be destinations more likely chosen by tourist users.